 If a person gets behind the wheel when they are above the legal BAC, then they are committing an act of negligence – and this essentially automatically proves that they are liable in the accident.
 This is why a victim of a drunk driving accident is much more likely to receive punitive damages, which are designed to punish the at-fault party, compared to another accident victim.

 Does This Mean Your Case is a Slam Dunk?
 Far from It

 You can also count on Greg Jackson Law to take every step possible to keep the settlement as high as possible.
 Remember that a drunk driver does not make a sympathetic defendant.
-Remember that at Greg Jackson Law, we have decades of experience and are ready to put that experience to work for you.
-Call us now at (817) 926-1003 and we can get started.
+Remember that at Greg Jackson Law, I have decades of experience and are ready to put that experience to work for you.
+Call me now at (817) 926-1003 and I can get started.